mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-2.md

 A future is an object meant to represent a computation or process's status and result (if any), hence the term future i.e. still to come or not yet happened.

 A future has a few important attributes.
-One is its' state which can be either 'pending', 'cancelled' or 'done'.
-Another is its' result which is set when the state transitions to 'done'.
+One is its state which can be either 'pending', 'cancelled' or 'done'.
+Another is its result which is set when the state transitions to 'done'.
 To be clear, a Future does not represent the actual computation to be done, like a coroutine does, instead it represents the status and result of that computation, kind of like a status-light (red, yellow or green) or indicator.

-Task subclasses Future in order to gain these various features.
+Task subclasses Future in order to gain these various capabilities.
 I said in the prior section tasks store a list of callbacks and I lied.
 It's actually the Future class that implements this logic.
-That is, a future stores callbacks or functions it should call once its' state becomes 'done'.
+That is, a future stores callbacks or functions it should call once its state becomes 'done'.

 Futures may be also used directly i.e. not via tasks.
 Tasks mark themselves as done when their coroutine's complete.
 Futures are much more versatile and will be marked as done when you say so.
 In this way, they're the flexible interface for you to make your own conditions for waiting.
 Here's how you could leverage Future to create your own variant of asynchronous sleep (i.e. asyncio.sleep).

 ```python
 import asyncio